Capua: Ancient era

 In 312 BC, Capua was connected with Rome by the construction of the Via Appia, the most important of the military highways of Italy.
 The gate by which it left the Servian walls of Rome bore the name Porta Capena; perhaps the only case in which a gate in this line of fortifications bears the name of the place to which it led.
 At some time the Via Latina was extended to Casilinum.
 It afforded a route only 10 km longer, and the difficulties with its construction were much less; it also avoided the troublesome journey through the Pontine Marshes.

-The importance of Capua increased steadily during the 3rd century BC, and at the beginning of the Second Punic War it was considered to be only slightly behind Rome and Carthage themselves, and was able to furnish 30,000 infantry and 4,000 cavalry.
-Until after the defeat of Cannae it remained faithful to Rome, but, after an unsuccessful demand that one of the consuls should always be selected from it (or perhaps in order to secure regional supremacy in the event of a Carthaginian victory), it defected to Hannibal.
+The importance of Capua increased steadily during the 3rd century BC, and at the beginning of the Second Punic War, it was considered to be only slightly behind Rome and Carthage themselves and furnished 30,000 infantry and 4,000 cavalry.
+Until after the defeat of Cannae, it remained faithful to Rome, but, after an unsuccessful demand that one of the consuls should always be selected from it (or perhaps to secure regional supremacy in the event of a Carthaginian victory), it defected to Hannibal.
 He made it his winter quarters, and he and his army were voluntarily received by Capua.
 Livy and others have suggested that the luxurious conditions were Hannibal's "Cannae" because his troops became soft and demoralized by luxurious living.
-Historians from Reginald Bosworth Smith onwards have been skeptical of this, observing that his troops gave as good an account of themselves in battle after that winter as before.
-After a long siege, Capua was taken by the Romans in 211 BC and severely punished in the Second Battle of Capua; its magistrates and communal organization were abolished, the inhabitants who weren't killed lost their civic rights, and its territory was declared ager publicus (Roman state domain).
+Historians from Reginald Bosworth Smith onwards have been skeptical of that and observed that his troops gave as good an account of themselves in battle after that winter as before.
+After a long siege, Capua was taken by the Romans in 211 BC and severely punished; its magistrates and communal organization were abolished, the inhabitants who had not been killed lost their civic rights, and its territory was declared ager publicus (Roman state domain).
 Parts of it were sold in 205 BC and 199 BC, another part was divided among the citizens of the new colonies of Volturnum and Liternum, established near the coast in 194 BC, but the greater portion of it was reserved to be let by the state.